 VPS hosting is a Virtual Private Server, and is a virtualized server.
 A VPS hosting environment mimics a dedicated server within a shared hosting environment.
 It is technically both shared hosting and dedicated hosting.

 All three of these hosting account types are similar in the fact that they all give you a web server to run your website on.
 They vary in how they are setup, the features they offer, and the level of customization you can have with each one.
-If you missed our previous article, please see the What is the difference between Shared hosting, VPS hosting, and Dedicated hosting tutorial.
+Check out more information about our various VPS plans and features.

 Why is VPS Hosting different than Shared and Dedicated